Many-species ecological fluctuations as a jump process from the brink of extinction: Phenomenology

 \subsection{Species abundance and stability}

-The Species Abundance Distribution (SAD) $P(N)$ in the dynamically-fluctuating phase is shown in Fig. \ref{fig:richness-SAD-1}(D,F).
-Compared to the equilibrium situation, Fig. \ref{fig:richness-SAD-1}(C,E), there are many more species with abundances in the range $\lambda\ll N\ll1$ and the fraction of species there remains finite even for small $\lambda$, see Fig. \ref{fig:richness-SAD-1}(F).
-In this range, $P(N)$ appears to be approximately a powerlaw.
-The value $P(\ln N)$ changes slowly, so the distribution of the abundances, $P(N)$, is expected to behave roughly as $N^{-1}$, see Fig. \ref{fig:richness-SAD-1}(C).
-In Sec. \ref{subsec:Species-Abundance-Distribution}, we show that in the asymptotic limit the powerlaw is indeed exactly $N^{-1}$, and refine this picture with precise corrections to this $N^{-1}$ behavior.
+The species abundance distribution $P(N)$ in the dynamically-fluctuating phase is shown in Fig. \ref{fig:richness-SAD-1}(D,F).
+It spans many orders of magnitude, ranging from $O(1)$ population sizes to order $O(\lambda)$ populations sizes.
+This is indeed the order of magnitude of the minimal value allowed by migration, which we call the migration floor in the following.
+Compared to the equilibrium situation, Fig. \ref{fig:richness-SAD-1}(C,E), there are many more species with abundances in the intermediate range $\lambda\ll N\ll1$ and the fraction of species there remains finite even for small $\lambda$, see Fig. \ref{fig:richness-SAD-1}(F).
+In this range, $P(N)$ appears to be approximately a power law.
+The value of $P(\ln N)$ changes slowly, so the distribution of the abundances, $P(N)$, is expected to behave roughly as $N^{-1}$ \citep{pearce_Stabilization_2020,dalmedigos_Dynamical_2020}, see Fig. \ref{fig:richness-SAD-1}(C).
+In Sec. \ref{subsec:Species-Abundance-Distribution}, we show that in the $\lambda\to0^{+}$ limit the power law is indeed exactly $N^{-1}$, and refine this picture with precise corrections to this $N^{-1}$ behavior.